 Nazi Kite has been involved with the International Festival since 1987.
-At first, she was involved with the Iranian Cultural Society of NC and helped present Persian culture in the Cultural Booth, Dance Presentation, Demonstration and Iranian Sidewalk Café.
+In the beginning, she participated at the early festivals with the Iranian Cultural Society of NC and helped showcase Persian culture in this event.
 In Early 1990, she joined the International Focus Board of Directors.
-Since then she has served in different capacities including 8 years as the President of the Board and member of the Festival committee for several years.
-Nazi is an experienced Project Manager in the IT area and has worked in RTP over 30years.
+Since then she has served in different capacities including 10 years as the President of the Board and member of the Festival committee for numerous years.
+Nazi is an experienced Project Manager in the IT area and has worked in RTP over 30 years.
 Nazi is also very active with the Persian community in the triangle area.
 Nazi and her husband Gary live in Cary.
-Her interests are traveling, volunteer activities, reading and spending time with family and friends.
+Nazi is a world traveler and her interests other than traveling are volunteer activities, theater, reading and spending time with family and friends.

 Jackie Prillaman, CPA

 Jackie is a tax partner based in McGladrey's Raleigh, N.C. office.
 She has more than 18 years of experience providing multi-state and multi-national tax compliance and consulting services.
 Jackie focuses on advising middle market clients on maximizing tax planning opportunities and aids clients in restructuring, ASC740 calculations, credit maximization and modeling of tax benefits.